kubedb/docs/docs/guides/mariadb/clustering/mariadb-replication/index.md

 - `spec.replicas` is the number of nodes in the cluster.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
+- `spec.topology` is the replication mode.
+- `spec.topology.maxscale` is the replication mode.
+- `spec.topology.maxscale.replicas` is the replication mode.
+- `spec.topology.maxscale.enableUI` is the replication mode.

 KubeDB operator watches for `MariaDB` objects using Kubernetes API.
 When a `MariaDB` object is created, KubeDB operator will create a new PetSet and a Service with the matching MariaDB object name.
 KubeDB operator will also create a governing service for the PetSet with the name `<mariadb-object-name>-pods`.